Bubblin-Superbooks/the-romance-of-lust/README.md

 [<img src="https://raw.githubusercontent.com/marvindanig/assets/master/bubblin.png" width="44px" title="Bubblin Superbooks">](https://bubblin.io)

-This book uses the [Superbook](https://bubblin.io/docs/format) format and is brought to you by [Bubblin](https://bubblin.io/about)&#x2014;The Book Publishing Company for The Web.
+This book uses the [Superbook](https://bubblin.io/docs/format) format and is brought to you by [Bubblin](https://bubblin.io/about)&#x2014;The Publishing Company for The Web.

 <blockquote><p>Date of publication: <date id="date">June 22, 2019</date></p></blockquote>

 ### TABLET FIRST &amp; OFFLINE FIRST

-Superbooks are naturally responsive and are generally [supported](https://bubblin.io/support) across all browsers and devices.
-However, the most ideal surface to read these books on (recommended) are the \~9&quot; tablets like the iPad or the Galaxy Tab.
+Superbooks are naturally responsive and work on all browsers, all viewports and devices and all operating systems.
+See [support](https://bubblin.io/support) information.
+Generally speaking, the most ideal surface to read these books on (recommended) are the \~9&quot; tablets like the iPad or the Galaxy Tab.

 We try and suppport all devices and desktops&#x2014;meaning, all modern browsers, all viewports and all operating systems starting from an Apple Watch to an LCD TV.
 See our full list of supported devices [here](https://bubblin.io/devices).